 The role at the disaster location includes:

-- Meeting with the communities that have identified and determining their needs.
+- Meeting with the communities that have been identified and determining their needs [Needs Assessment]

-- Determining the best way of providing aid that meets the communities needs.
+- Determining the best way of providing aid that meets the community’s needs

-- Managing and monitoring the provision of aid.
+- Managing, monitoring and tracking the provision of aid.

 DART Member Requirements

 DARTs are all volunteers.
 They are required to contribute their time to:

 - Travel, at short notice, for up to 2 weeks to respond as above (board & lodging costs will be met by local

 - Be active in fundraising, including giving a presentation to Disaster Aid supporters.